 About the Artist

-JOHN AUGUST SWANSON born in 1938 in Los Angeles, California, paints in oil, watercolor,
+JOHN AUGUST SWANSON was born January 11, 1938 in El Monte, California, and died September 23, 2021, in Los Angeles.
+He painted in oil, watercolor,

-acrylic, and mixed media, and is an independent printmaker of limited edition serigraphs,
+acrylic, and mixed media, and was an independent printmaker of limited edition serigraphs,

 lithographs, etchings, and other prints.

-Since 1969, his art has reflected his strong heritage of storytelling, inherited from his
+His art reflected his strong heritage of storytelling, inherited from his

 Mexican mother and Swedish father.
 John Swanson's narratives are direct and easily

 understood.
-He addresses himself to human values, cultural roots, and the quest for
+He addressed human values, cultural roots, and the quest for

 self-discovery through visual images.
-These include: Bible stories and social celebrations,
+These include Bible stories and celebrations,

 John Swanson studied lettering and printmaking with Corita Kent at Immaculate Heart

 College.
-His unique style is detailed, complex, and elaborate.
-It is influenced by the imagery
+His style was detailed, complex, and elaborate.
+It was influenced by the imagery

-of Islamic and medieval miniatures, and of Russian iconography; the color of Latin
+of Islamic and medieval miniatures and Russian iconography, the color of Latin

 As an artist, printer and serigrapher, Swanson oversaw all phases of the production of his